argoproj-labs/argocd-agent/README.md

 The *control plane* represents a central location that implements central management and observability, e.g. the Argo CD API and UI components.
 However, no reconciliation of Applications happens on the control plane.

 An *agent* is deployed to each managed cluster.
 These clusters, however, are not connected from the control plane, like they would have been in the classical Argo CD multi-cluster setup.
 Instead, a subset of Argo CD (the application-controller, the applicationset-controller and the repo-server) is deployed to those servers as well.
-Depending on its configuration, the role of the agent is to either:
+Depending on its operational mode configuration, the role of the agent is to either:

 * Submit status information from the Applications on the managed cluster back to the control plane,
-* Receive updates to Application configuration from the control plane
+* Receive updates to Application configuration from the control plane or
 * A combination of above tasks

-In all cases, it's the agent that initiates the connection to the control plane.
+In all cases, it's the agent that initiates the connection to the control plane, and never the other way round.

 The following diagram displays an architecture in maximum autonomy mode: